uzulla/pyazo/README.md

 Gifzo compatible is optional.
 ====

-If you want use Gifzo compatible, You must install ffmpeg and ImageMagick( or YoyaMagick).
+If you want use Gifzo compatible, You must install ffmpeg and gifsicle or (ImageMagick( or YoyaMagick)).

 Sample